 The School Council

-We are a Unicef Rights Respecting School and have achieved our silver award!
+We are a Unicef Rights Respecting School and have achieved our gold award!
 Our school council are the steering group for the work we are doing together to promote the rights of the child at Highfield.

 The school council organise competitions, plan our fundraising events, lead the work of anti-bullying and contribute to decision making within school.
 All our councillors take their job very seriously and set an example, investing their time to make our school better.

 Our anti-bullying buddies were introduced by the school council this year during anti-bullying week.
 Their main role is to work with the staff in school to ensure play times are a happy time for every child at Highfield.
 Children interested in becoming a buddy applied for the role or were nominated by a friend in school.
 Selected pupils were then given training by the school councillors before working alongside staff on the yard.